utkarshcmu/grafana.org/content/blog/2016-10-15-project-update.md

 ## New Dashboards

-The [Dashboard Repository](https://grafana.net/dashboards) on [Grafana.net](https://grafana.net) is rapidly becoming treasure trove of ready made reusable dashboards for all kinds of collectors and data sources.
+The [Dashboard Repository](https://grafana.net/dashboards) on [Grafana.net](https://grafana.net) is rapidly becoming a treasure trove of ready made reusable dashboards for all kinds of collectors and data sources.

 <div class="row">
   <div class="medium-6 columns">